What is the accounts payable process?

 From purchase orders to proof of payments, AP processes are consistently document-heavy.
 Here's what a digitized, agile AP structure should look like.

 Accounts payable (AP) is an essential business function that affects profitability and operations throughout your organization.
-On a fundamental level, it is the total amount owed by your organization to suppliers and vendors for goods and services purchased.
+On a fundamental level, it’s the total amount owed by your organization to suppliers and vendors for goods and services purchased.
 This amount shows up as a liability on the balance sheet and impacts the health of your organization’s cash flow.

 The AP process can be broken down into four steps, although the complexity and length of each may differ from company to company.
 The steps are: